ligato/docs/docs/user-guide/concepts.md

 The API calls can be split into two groups:

 - **resync** applies a given (full) configuration.
 An existing configuration, if present, is replaced.
 The name is an abbreviation of *resynchronization*.
-It is used initially and following any system event that may result in the configuration being out-of-sync.
-Recovering stale configuration options is impossible to determine locally (e.g. temporarily lost connection to the data store).
+It is applied at initialization, and following any system event resulting in an out-of-sync configuration.
+Recovering stale configuration options is impossible to determine locally, because for example, connectivity to the data store is temporarily lost.
 - **data change** delivers incremental configuration changes.

 There are two Client v2 implementations:

-- **local client** runs inside the same process as the vpp-agent and delivers configuration data through go channels directly to the plugins.
+- **local client** runs inside the same process as the vpp-agent and delivers configuration data through Go channels directly to the plugins.
-- **remote client** stores the configuration using the given `keyval.broker`.
+- **remote client** stores the configuration data in a data store using the given `keyval.broker`.

 ## Plugin Configuration Files

 Some plugins require external information to ensure proper behavior.
-An example is a database connector plugin such as etcd.
+An example is the etcd plugin that needs to communicate with an external etcd server to retrieve configuration data.
 By default, the plugin attempts to connect to a default IP address and port.
-If we want to connect to a different IP address or custom port, we need to pass this information to the plugin.
+If connectivity to a different IP address or custom port is desired, this information must be conveyed to the plugin.

-For that purpose, the vpp-agent plugins support [config files][config-files].
-The plugin configuration file (or just config-file) is a small file with fields (every plugin can define its own set of fields), which can statically modify the initial plugin setup and change some aspects of its behavior.
+For that purpose, the vpp-agent plugins support [conf files][config-files].
+A plugin conf file contains plugin-specific fields, which can be modified to effect changes, in plugin behavior.

 ### Plugin Definition of the Config File

-The configuration file is passed to the plugin via the vpp-agent flags.
-The command `vpp-agent -h` displays the list of all plugins supporting static config and can be set using the flag command:
+The configuration file is passed to the plugin via vpp-agent flags.
+The command `vpp-agent -h` displays the list of all plugins supporting static config and can be set using the flag command.

+Here is an example using vpp-agent flags to pass an etcd conf file to the plugin:

 ```bash
 vpp-agent -etcd-config=/opt/vpp-agent/dev/etcd.conf